tlswg/draft-ietf-tls-esni/draft-rescorla-tls-esni.md

 1/K, where K is the size of this hidden server anonymity set.
 This probability may be increased via traffic analysis or other mechanisms.

-The Resource Record TTL determines the lifetime of the published ESNI keys.
+"not_before" and "not_after" fields represent the validity period of the published ESNI keys.
+Clients MUST NOT use ESNI keys beyond the published period.
+Servers SHOULD set the Resource Record TTL small enough so that the record gets discarded by the cache before the ESNI keys reach the end of their validity period.
-Clients MUST NOT use ESNI keys beyond their published lifetime.

 Note that the length of this structure MUST NOT exceed 2^16 - 1, as the RDLENGTH is only 16 bits {{RFC1035}}.

 # The "encrypted_server_name" extension {#esni-extension}